groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

 ---------------------------------------------------------------------------------------------------------------------
 WSClient.service_login(self, service_id, access_token)

 Logs in.
 Much like the HTTP api, this needs to be sent before any other messages.
   Parameters:
     service_id (str): The client_id of a Moobius service object, which is the ID of the running service.
         Used in almost every function.
     access_token (str):
-    TODO: The This is the access token from http_api_wrapper; for clean code decouple access_token here!. dry_run=False: The Don't acually send anything (must functions offer a dry-run option).
+    TODO: This is the access token from http_api_wrapper; for clean code decouple access_token here!. dry_run=False: Don't acually send anything (must functions offer a dry-run option).
   Returns:
     The message as a dict.
   Raises:
     (this function does not raise any notable errors)

 .. _moobius.network.ws_client.WSClient.user_login: